HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 CSS-in-JS systems deal awkwardly with essential CSS features like media queries and element states like `hover` and `focus`.
 Since Tailwind is just CSS at the end of the day, it doesn't have this problem.
-As a bonus, Tailwind's shorthand is ergonomic and easy to read and write:
+As a bonus, Tailwind's shorthand for pseudo-classes and responsive breakpoints is ergonomic and easy to read and write:

 ```
 <!-- Darker background on hover -->